Buy less, donate more — how American families can increase charitable giving during the holiday season

 But after further conversation with his father, a retired Navy captain, the Gorenflo family decided to email each other about causes they are passionate about and then each family member could decide to donate.
 One condition was granted – they could still give presents to the children.

-The family called these requests a "donation chain" and every year during the holiday season they send requests to their immediate and extended family.
+The family called these requests a "donation exchange" and every year during the holiday season they send requests to their immediate and extended family.

 "You don't have to be a millionaire"